-Executive Order 13609, "Promoting International Regulatory Cooperation," calls on the Regulatory Working Group, which was established by Executive Order 12866, to consider "appropriate strategies for engaging in the development of regulatory approaches through international regulatory cooperation, particularly in emerging technology areas."
-Accordingly, agencies should engage in dialogues to promote consistent regulatory approaches to AI that promote American AI innovation while protecting privacy, civil rights, civil liberties, and American values.
+international regulatory cooperation, particularly in emerging technology areas."
+Accordingly, agencies should engage in dialogues to promote compatible regulatory approaches to AI and to promote American AI innovation, while protecting privacy, civil rights, civil liberties, and American values.
 Such discussions, including those with the general public, can provide valuable opportunities to share best practices, data, and lessons learned, and ensure that America remains at the forefront of AI development.
+They can also minimize the risk of unnecessary regulatory divergences from risk-based approaches implemented by key U.S. trading partners.
+In addition, agencies should consider existing international frameworks to which the United States has committed itself and the development of strategic plans for coordination and cooperation with international partners.